ibm-cloud-docs/speech-to-text/input.md

 Custom models are based on one of the language models that are described in [Languages and models](/docs/speech-to-text?topic=speech-to-text-models).
 A custom model can be used only with the base model for which it is created.
 If your custom model is based on a model other than `en-US_BroadbandModel`, the default, you must also specify the name of the model with the request.
 To use a custom model, you must issue the request with credentials for the instance of the service that owns the custom model.

 For an introduction to customization, see [The customization interface](/docs/speech-to-text?topic=speech-to-text-customization).

+You must have the Plus, Standard, or Premium pricing plan to use language model or acoustic model customization.
+Users of the Lite plan cannot use the customization interface.
+For more information, see the [Pricing FAQs](/docs/speech-to-text?topic=speech-to-text-faq-pricing).
+{: note}

 ### Custom model examples
 {: #customExample}